 Your specific process for orchestrating your omnichannel strategy will be unique to your business because you’ll choose the sales and marketing channels that best align with your goals and objectives.
-Plus, your operations will vary based on your unique needs.
-But the general approach can be described in these seven steps.
+Thus, your operations will vary based on your unique needs.

 Some of the factors by which some merchants segment their customers include: